 ABOUT

 Paper Literary was founded by Catherine Cho in 2021, with a vision of building author careers.
 Our approach is built on a commitment to storytelling and maximizing every opportunity for our clients.
+We represent New York Times bestsellers and Sunday Times bestsellers, book club and subscription box picks in the US and UK.

-Catherine is originally from Kentucky.
+Catherine Cho is originally from Kentucky.
 After a background in law and public affairs, she began her publishing career in New York at Folio Literary Management before moving to London.
 She was an assistant at Curtis Brown before being promoted to Associate Agent.

 At Curtis Brown, she worked closely with authors at every stage of their careers.
 From established leading authors like John le Carré, David Mitchell, Tracy Chevalier, David Nicholls, and Lisa Jewell to authors with platforms such as Rt Hon Gordon Brown and Nigella Lawson.